Use maps for storing values

 and a stored value.

-trait on the storage structure. - Specify the mapping key and the value mapped to it.
+- Specify the mapping key and the value mapped to it.

-The following example illustrates how to initialize a mapping and retrieve a value:
+The following example illustrates how to initialize a Mapping

 #![cfg_attr(not(feature = "std"), no_std)]